Timesizing® Associates - HOMEPAGE

 in 1938-1940, weak timesizing (too high, too late) was finally enacted, yet it still worked to cut 2% unemployment for each 2-hour/year cut from the workweek, or 1% per 1-hour cut, similar to the more recent 4-hour-cut results in France between 1997 (12.6%) and spring 2001 (8.6%) before the US-led recession hit.
 In the U.S., a nationwide 44-hr/wk cap was instituted on Oct.
 24, 1938.
 The 1938-39-40-41 figures in the U.S. are: undefined hrs 19.0%, 44 hrs 17.2%, 42 hrs 14.6%, 40 hrs 9.9%.
 So workweek definition in late 1938 yielded a nearly 2% drop in 1939 to 17.2%.
 The 42-hr/wk cap on Oct.24,1939 yielded more than another 2% drop the next year to 14.6% (the extra possibly already reflecting Britain's declaration of war on Sept.3/39 and subsequent mobilization and demand for US exports).
 The 40-hr/wk cap in the U.S. took hold on Oct.
 24, 1940, and yielded much more than another 2% drop in 1941 to 9.9% (the extra now attributable to the formalization of Lend Lease on March 11 and to Pearl Harbor on December 7).
 In France between 1997 and early 2001, the workweek was cut from 39 to 35 hours and unemployment went from a high of 12.6% when workweek reduction was voted in in '97, to a low of 8.6% in the spring and early summer of 2001 before the US-led recession hit France and dragged its unemployment rate back up.

-In the United States, World War II got "better" results than timesizing by drafting millions of surplus labor hours out of the job market - for war service - and thus gave the coup de grace to the Great Depression - which timesizing had already solved - by reducing unemployment to less than 2% by 1943 (1942: 4.7%, 1943: 1.9%).
+In the United States, World War II got "better" results than timesizing by drafting millions of surplus labor hours out of the job market - for war service - and thus gave the coup de grace to the Great Depression - which timesizing was already solving without war - by reducing even official unemployment in 1944 to 1.2%.

 So the over-credited, "feel good" New Deal of FDR did not solve the Great Depression.
 Timesizing did.
 But then its role was obscured as the War finished the job in the worst possible way - by killing and maiming large portions of the workforce.
 The US labor surplus was not restored until 1965-75 when the postwar babyboomers entered the job market.
 The labor surplus's wage-flattening, consumption-damping, recession-inducing effects were augmented by the by-now rebuilt factories of Europe and Japan and the consequent reduction of US exports.